Home > Work in Canada > Permanent Residency > Express Entry: The Ultimate Guide > Express Entry: Step-by-Step Guide > 3. Taking your Language Test(s)

 Language Test Results Validity

-Your test results must be less than two years old when you (i) complete your Express Entry profile and (ii) apply for permanent residence.
+Your test results must be less than two years old from the date of the test to when you (i) complete your Express Entry profile and (ii) apply for permanent residence.

 How to Convert your Language Test Results